angband/angband/docs/attack.rst

 immunities: immunity means that no damage is taken, and the character's equipment is also totally protected.
 Immunities are EXTREMELY rare.

+Some worn items render the character vulnerable to fire, cold, lightning or acid.
+Unless the character also wears an item that grants immunity to the same element, the vulnerability means that the character takes more damage from that element:  1/3 more if the character does not have a permanent source of resistance to the element and normal damage if the character does have a permanent source of resistance to the element.
+Also, a character can not gain a temporary resistance to an element when a vulnerability to that element is present.

 .. index::
    single: experience points; draining attacks